 The moment you visit Marvão you’ll be amazed with such beauty, with its alleys and the houses painted in white giving the village a unique style; from the castle you can enjoy an amazing view over Castelo de Vide, Serra de São Mamede Nature Park and over the Spanish city of Valencia de Alcántara.

-UNESCO classified Elvas as World Heritage in 2012 and it is for me one of the most beautiful cities in Portugal.
+UNESCO classified Elvas as World Heritage in 2012 and it is, in my opinion, one of the most beautiful cities in Portugal.
 The city was fortified in the 17th century, during the Portuguese restoration of independence, to prevent raids from their neighbours, the Spanish.

 To endure a long siege and provide the city with water, the state ordered the construction of an aqueduct with 843 arches and 7 km long; this aqueduct was designed by the same architect that designed the beautiful Torre de Belém in Lisbon, in the 16th century.

 During your visit, you should discover the old part of town, located around the castle (you can leave your car here).
 Go downwards through the alleys until you get to the square Praça da República.
 Here, you can visit the old cathedral (Igreja de Nossa Senhora da Assunção).

-After visiting the historic centre, inside the ramparts, discover the magnificent Fort of Nossa Senhora da Graça, 4 km away – you can admire the majestic Amoreira aqueduct on your way to the fort.
+After visiting the historic centre, inside the ramparts, discover the magnificent Fort of Nossa Senhora da Graça, 4 km away; you can also admire the majestic Amoreira aqueduct on your way to the fort.

 4. Vila Viçosa